 Registered Staff Hours

-The main reason this turned out to be a decent nursing home is that it received an excellent inspection score.
-In fact, its inspection grade was far superior to its overall score.
-In our inspections category, we gave it an A+.
-Arguably the most significant factor we look at in determining our inspection ratings is deficiencies.
-Deficiencies can be found on a facility's recent inspection reports.
-Nursing homes with higher grades in this category typically avoided the more severe deficiencies involving patient abuse or death.
-Fortunately, although this nursing home had a few minor dings on its government inspection report, it had no severe deficiencies.
-Severe deficiencies are those labeled as categories G, H, I, J, K and L. This means that the inspectors didn't consider any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
-A few minor deficiencies shouldn't stop you from considering a nursing home.
+One of the reasons this place is a quality nursing home is that it earned an impressive inspection grade.
+In fact, inspections turned out to be its best category grade.
+In this area, we gave this facility a grade of A+.
+Perhaps the most important factor we look at in calculating our inspection ratings is deficiencies.
+Deficiencies are found on a nursing home's recent inspection reports.
+Nursing homes with higher grades in this area most likely dodged the most severe deficiencies involving things like patient abuse.
+While this nursing home had a few minor dings on its government inspection report, it had no severe deficiencies.
+Severe deficiencies are found in categories G through L. This tells you that the government inspectors didn't deem any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
+We should note that deficiency-free inspection reports are uncommon in this industry.

 Long-term Care Quality